Public investments are becoming climate resilient

 Country: Peru, with project sections in Colombia and Brazil

-Lead executing agency: Peru: Peruvian Ministry of Economy and Finance (MEF); Brazil: Ministry of Planning, Budget and Management (MPOG); Colombia: National Planning Department (DNP)
+Lead executing agency: Peru: Ministry of Economy and Finance (Ministerio de Economía y Finanzas – MEF); Brazil: Ministry of Economy (Ministério da Economia); Colombia: National Department of Planning (Departamento Nacional de Planeación – DNP)

 Overall term: 2015 to 2019

-Many of the investments carried out in developing countries are susceptible to risks associated with climate change.
-Extreme weather events or even gradual climatic changes, such as the melting of glaciers that feed hydropower plants, have the potential to interfere with a country’s overall economic development.
-Peru, Colombia and Brazil are among the countries which are particularly affected by climate change.
-Their governments are therefore seeking to make the integration of climate change adaptation measures binding within public investment projects.
+Many investments in developing countries are exposed to climate risks.
+Extreme weather events and gradual changes in climate cause damage to infrastructure and disrupt public services.
+This can have a severe negative impact on a country’s development.
+Peru, Colombia and Brazil are among the countries most affected by climate change.
+To minimise climate risks, the governments of the three countries intend to make climate change adaptation measures a binding requirement for public investment projects.

-Political decision-makers and specialised staff from economic, finance and planning ministries in Brazil, Colombia and Peru take account of climate risks and consider options for adapting to climate change when planning public investments.
-This contributes to minimising climate-related economic, social and environmental damage.
+The ministries of economy, finance and planning in Brazil, Colombia and Peru take account of climate risks and adaptation to climate change when planning public investment projects.
+This helps to reduce climate-related economic, social and ecological damage to investments.

 The project builds on the experiences gained in the predecessor project in Peru and extends into Brazil and Colombia.
 In this way, the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is fencouraging an exchange of knowledge on climate risk management in Latin America.